clawpack/doc/doc/topo.rst

     `CF MetaData conventions (v.
 1.6) <http://cfconventions.org>`_.
 Files that conform to this standard can be read in by GeoClaw.
-The `topotools` module also has support for reading and writing (including therefore conversion) of these types of bathymetry files.
-To use this functionality you will need to add *-DNETCDF* to the *FFLAGS* variable either by the command line or in the Makefile.
+The `topotools` module also has support for reading and writing (including therefore conversion) of these types of bathymetry files (see :ref:`topo_netcdf` below).
+To use this functionality
+    you will need to add *-DNETCDF* to the *FFLAGS* variable either by the command line or in the Makefile.